-Have you considered therapy, but you feel like it’s your job to just “figure it out?”
-Do you want to visit with a therapist, but you think you shouldn’t because you don’t have a specific diagnosis?
+Have you considered individual therapy, but you feel like it’s your job to just “figure it out?”
+Do you want to visit with a San Diego therapist, but you think you shouldn’t because you don’t have a specific diagnosis?
 Want someone to talk to about a big life change that has you feeling out of sorts, but you don’t know if therapy is the answer?
 If any of these describe you, we’d love to hear from you at Family Connections Therapy.
-We offer therapy for adults in San Diego who want to get to know themselves and their goals a little better, improve their relationships, feel more fulfilled, and explore how they interact with the world.
+We offer San Diego therapy for adults who want to get to know themselves and their goals a little better, improve their relationships, feel more fulfilled, and explore how they interact with the world.
 Whether you have a diagnosis or just want to change your perspective, we’re here for you.
 Keep reading to learn more about what we do.

-Diagnoses can help to structure therapy goals and guide our work together, but addressing a diagnosis, or even getting a diagnosis in the first place, is not all that we can do together.
+Diagnoses can help to structure therapy goals and guide our work together.
+However, addressing a diagnosis, or even getting a diagnosis in the first place, is not all that we can do together.
 The therapy partnership asks individuals and their counselors to look at “pain points” (the areas of our lives that cause discomfort or lack of fulfillment).
 Sometimes, these pain points are a diagnosis like depression or anxiety, but just as often, they are things like interpersonal conflicts, life transitions, and other day-to-day challenges.
 During individual therapy sessions, we can explore how you approach life, view yourself, communicate, and bond with your loved ones, peers, or community.
-Your therapist will provide support and guidance for your self-exploration.
+Your San Diego therapist will provide support and guidance for your self-exploration.
 The clinician may also offer new strategies for how to approach the world in ways that alleviate stress, increase self-acceptance, and improve the way you bond with others.

 - Anxiety & Panic Attacks